Posted on September 22, 2013 | Discuss

-Welcome to our new series, “My CaseIT Story!”
+This is the second post of our new series, “My CaseIT Story!”
 Throughout the year we will be inviting past/ current CaseIT organizing committee members to write a post about their journey.
-This week we bring to you Sunny Kim, this year’s Director of Entertainment & Hospitality and a team host from last year!
+This week we bring to you Brian Luong, Chair of CaseIT 2011!

 Don’t forget to apply to be a team host to start your own journey!